 Treats and snacks should only make up 10% of a dog’s daily calories.
 To get an idea of how many treats that is, ask your vet.
-They can make a recommendation based on the treats your dog likes, his weight, and how active he is.
+They can make a recommendation based on the treats your dog likes, their weight, and how active they are.

 But dogs love treats.
 And people love giving their dog treats.
 It's a way to bond with your pet, and that's a good thing.